 You should not unduly rely on these forward-looking statements, which speak only as of the date of this Quarterly Report on Form 10-Q. Unless required by law, we undertake no obligation to publicly update or revise any forward-looking statements to reflect new information or future events or otherwise.
 You should, however, review the factors and risks we describe in the reports we will file from time to time with the SEC after the date of this Quarterly Report on Form 10-Q.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

-The following table provides information about our repurchases of our equity securities during the quarter ended March 31, 2011:
+We did not repurchase any of our equity securities during the quarter ended June 30, 2011.